sungshon/PimpMyStremio/docs/README.md

 ## Publishing an add-on

 To publish your add-on, make a PR to this repository adding it to the [addonsList.json](https://github.com/sungshon/PimpMyStremio/blob/master/src/addonsList.json) file.

+Note that the default entry point for an addon is `./index.js`, you can set a different entry point by setting the `entry` property to a relative path for your addon in `addonsList.json`.

 ## Updating an add-on